-Opinions vary, but the general consensus is that an international compact linking PokerStars NJ to the operator’s ROW pool is at best, a long ways off.
+Opinions vary, but the general consensus is that an international compact linking PokerStars US to the operator’s ROW pool is at best, a long ways off.

-No. The way that regulated online gambling works in New Jersey is that anyone who is within the state borders can play.
+No. The way that regulated online gambling works in New Jersey and Pennsylvania is that anyone who is within the state borders can play.

-So, you don’t need to be a resident – you just need to be in the state of New Jersey (and 21 or older) in order to play at PokerStars NJ or any of the state’s regulated online poker sites.
+So, you don’t need to be a resident.
+You just need to be in the state of NJ or PA (and 21 or older) in order to play at PokerStars or any other regulated online poker site.

 New Jersey regulators paused PokerStars’ application in December of 2013, citing concerns about management’s outstanding issues with the DoJ.